 “Independent Third-Party Verifier” means a person approved by the Department to assess or evaluate a Qualified Mitigation Measure and that otherwise meets the eligibility requirements of Sections 7E and 7F of this Act.

+“Independent Verification” means inspection, certification, testing, documentation review, or other validation performed by an Independent Third-Party Verifier that is independent from the property owner and contractor and conducted pursuant to the requirements of a Recognized Mitigation Standard.

 “Premium Benchmark Table” means the schedule of minimum premium discounts adopted by the Commissioner under Section 9, expressed as percentages applied to the homeowner’s insurance premium as determined by the Commissioner.